-The Liberalization Law provided for the establishment of the System Operator, a société anonyme operating under the rules of private economy and subject to the provisions of Law 2l90/l920.
-Presidential Decree 328/2000 through which the HTSO was officially incorporated on December I2, 2000, announced its Articles of Incorporation, which, among others, specifies the following:
+The Liberalization Law provided for the establishment of the System Operator, a société anonyme operating under the rules of private economy and subject to the provisions of Law 2190/1920.
+Presidential Decree 328/2000 through which the HTSO was officially incorporated on December 12, 2000, announced its Articles of Incorporation, which, among others, specifies the following:

-I. HTSO was incorporated to provide access to the interconnected transmission system to all generators, suppliers and directly-connected customers, manage the scheduling and dispatch, settle imbalances and maintain the stability and security of the interconnected transmission system.

-- 3. Matters corresponding to terms and conditions of the employment of PPC personnel by the HTSO by way of seconded staff are regulated by a contract between PPC and the HTSO.
+- 1. HTSO was incorporated to provide access to the interconnected transmission system to all generators, suppliers and directly-connected customers, manage the scheduling and dispatch, settle imbalances and maintain the stability and security of the interconnected transmission system. - 2.
+The share capital of the HTSO is set at Euro 293.
+The Greek State must always own at least 51% of HTSO's share capital. - 3.
+Matters corresponding to terms and conditions of the employment of PPC personnel by the HTSO by way of seconded staff are regulated by a contract between PPC and the HTSO.
 The HTSO compensates PPC for the respective costs. - 4.
 PPC has the exclusive ownership rights of the transmission system and will be compensated by HTSO.